 At both castles, Elmina and Cape Coast, the dungeons where slaves had been held were decorated with funeral wreaths that had been left there by visitors from all over the world.
 Those wreaths acknowledged the tragic history of these castles, and our tour guides shared the verbal histories.
 We walked through the courtyard that was a gathering place for the kidnapped women who were held at Elmina.
 Above the courtyard was the balcony outside of the governor’s apartment.
 He would stand there to choose which woman he wanted to rape that day.
 Any women who resisted would be tied up in the sun for days, without food or water.
 The surface of the floors of the male dungeons at Cape Coast consists of solidified human waste.

 While at these two castles, I experienced some emotional moments that I may never be able to put into words.
 One of the saddest things about it all is that two of the three white women in our tour groups appeared to be utterly unfazed by these atrocities.
 I realized that a part of the reason was because their governments (British and Dutch) had worked to whitewash their nations’ participation in the Transatlantic Slave Trade.
 But I couldn’t understand how they could hear descriptions of other humans being treated so inhumanely and not get emotional about it.
 That disappointed me.
-But what angered me was the fact that one of the women in particular was so uninformed that she didn’t understand why we were so visibly upset and pained.
+But what angered me was the fact that one of the women, in particular, was so uninformed that she didn’t understand why we were so visibly upset and pained.
 That’s when I began to realize that she apparently didn’t know our story.

-So I share my journey with you, so that you might know more of my/our story.
+So I share my journey with you so that you might know more about my/our story.
 I share my story in hopes that, like the blind man at Bethsaida, you might also see more clearly.
 I share my story in hopes that it would lead you to lament and mourn with me in solidarity as a human being who was created in the image of God.
 I share my story in hopes that you will be convicted to do more when it comes to racial reconciliation.
 No longer should you hide behind the excuse of not knowing the story of other ethnic groups, not knowing individuals from other ethnic groups, not knowing the pain of other ethnic groups.
 Reconciliation starts with knowing the truth.
 My story is a part of the truth of the ugly history of our nation.
 It’s not an exaggeration, and, contrary to popular belief, not talking about it won’t make it go away.

 So, have your eyes been opened?
 Will you do the hard work of reconciliation?
 Will you commit to journeying with another and learning their story?